KptnKMan/deploy-kube/README.md

 Additional documentation for setup can be found in [docs](docs), when they become available.

-Best to start at the [Setup doc](https://github.com/KptnKMan/deploy-vpc-aws/docs/setup.md) to setup an environment.
+Best to start at the [setup doc](https://github.com/KptnKMan/deploy-vpc-aws/docs/setup.md) to setup an environment.

 ## Basic Requirements